instadeepai/AbBFN2/README.md

 Welcome to the inference code for the AbBFN2 paper.

 ## Overview
-Insert cool description about Antibodies and BFNs
+\<Insert cool description about Antibodies and BFNs>

 ## Getting Started
-Just run docker
+type "make build"

 ## Experiments
+This repo contains three experiments.

 ### Unconditional Generation
-Click run, get letters and numbers
+Click run, get sequences and numbers

 ### Conditional Genearion
 Put sequences and numbers in the config, click run, wait, get sequences and numbers